Shahriar-Azad/Ai_Summarizer_App/README.md

 Live link: https://ai-summarizer-shahriar-azad.vercel.app/

-This is an AI Summarizer tool which is going to help you to get the summarise any of your topic which you are going to summarize through just URL
+AI-Powered Summarizer is a AI tool which helps to summarize anything through Urls.
+Get your summary of any topic by copy pasting the url to the input.
+This generates a complete summary of the topic.
+Tech Stack Used:
+React.js, Tailwindcss, RapidApi Ai Api